xarray/osgverse/README.md

 #### Main Features (ongoing to v1.0)
 - [x] Supports from OSG 3.1.1 to the latest version, and GLSL 1.2 to 4.6, so to work with most hardware in the world.
 - [x] (PARTLY) Supports PBR-based rendering and deferred pipeline, with real-time shadowing and deferred lighting.
-- [ ] Supports physics simuation based on Bullet3 library, and character animation based on OZZ library.
+- [x] (PARTLY) Supports physics simuation based on Bullet3/PhysX library, and character animation based on OZZ library.
 - [ ] Supports complex model simplication, optimizing and tiling, and saving to OSGB format for better efficiency.
 - [x] Provides a LevelDB nosql plugin, for reading tiles from database rather than local folders.
 - [x] Provides a media streaming plugin, which supports pixel streaming through WebRTC / Websockets.